Jeremy Klotz

 Research

 My research is in computational imaging.
-I am interested in vision systems that use an extremely small number of pixels.
+I am interested in building vision systems the capture the minimal information needed to solve a task.
 Previously, I have worked on structured light systems for 3D scanning and measuring fruit freshness.

 Cricket: A Self-Powered Chirping Pixel